New York City Police Department311Search all NYC.gov websites

 The Strategic Initiatives Bureau designs and drives long term, enterprise-wide transformation by evaluating policies, programs, and resources to strive towards maximum organizational effectiveness.

-The Chief of Strategic Initiatives serves as a primary advisor to the Police Commissioner regarding the Department’s short and long term strategic goals, and examines new technologies and innovative solutions to help the Department fulfill its primary mission of keeping New York City safe.
+The Deputy Commissioner, Strategic Initiatives, serves as a primary advisor to the Police Commissioner regarding the Department’s short and long term strategic goals, and examines new technologies and innovative solutions to help the Department fulfill its primary mission of keeping New York City safe.
 The Strategic Initiatives Bureau oversees the following offices:

-Primary evaluation and assessment arm of the New York City Police Department.
-Serving as the Department’s “think tank” with regard to potential innovations and efficiencies, proposing policies, programs, organizational structures, and staffing levels, with the goal of maximum effectiveness.
+The Office of Management Analysis and Planning (OMAP) is the primary evaluation and assessment arm of the New York City Police Department.
+It serves as a "think tank" for potential innovations and efficiencies concerning policy development, programmatic evaluations, organizational structures, and staffing levels; with the goal of maximum agency-wide effectiveness.
 The Office monitors and maintains the Department's crime reporting system in relationship with the New York State Division of Criminal Justice Services and the FBI Uniform Crime Reporting (UCR) Program.
-Conducts in-depth analyses of crime data and disseminates crime statistics for internal and public consumption and maintains the Department Manual (which includes the Patrol Guide).
-OMAP is comprised of:
+It conducts in-depth analyses of crime data and disseminates crime statistics for public consumption.
+It maintains the Department Manual (a collection of formal Department policies), oversees official Department form design and control, and establishes record retention and destruction policies.
+It also liaises with outside law enforcement agencies and academia; with the goal of identifying emerging trends, solutions, and technologies.
+OMAP is divided into three sections: the Data Analysis and Mapping Section (DAMS), the Management Orders and Directives Section (MODS), and the Management Analysis Section (MAS).

 Management Orders and Directives Section (MODS)